-The year 2002 speaker recognition evaluation plan includes four distinct task conditions for the speaker detection task and one condition for the speaker segmentation task.
+The year 2003 speaker recognition evaluation plan includes three distinct task conditions for the speaker detection task.
 These are as follows:

-2.2.1 One-speaker detection - cellular data
+2.2.1 One-speaker detection - limited data

-The one-speaker detection task conditions will remain essentially the same as in previous years.
-The data this year will be taken from the second release of LDC's cellular switchboard corpus (Switchboard Cellular - Part 2).
-The training data for a target speaker will be two minutes of speech from that speaker, excerpted from a single conversation.
+The one-speaker detection task condition will remain essentially the same as in previous years.
+As in 2002, the data will be taken from the second release of the cellular switchboard corpus (Switchboard Cellular - Part 2) of the Linguistic Data Consortium (LDC).4 The training data for a target speaker will be two minutes of speech from that speaker, excerpted from a single conversation.
 Each test segment will be the speech of a single speaker, excerpted from a one-minute segment taken from a (single) conversation.
-(There will also be some trials using twospeaker training data and one-speaker test segments.
-See section 4.1.2.)